baxmittens/OpenGeoSysUncertaintyQuantification.jl/paper.md

 # Features

 Most of all functionalities of this package are outsourced into independent julia packages to maintain their generic character.
-Therefore, OGSUQ.jl serves as an umbrella project for the following projects:
+Therefore, OpenGeoSysUncertaintyQuantification.jl serves as an umbrella project for the following projects:

 - [DistributedSparseGrids.jl](https://github.com/baxmittens/DistributedSparseGrids.jl) [@bittens2023distributedsparsegrids]